KMiller717/Mars/README.md

 # Mars

-Add instructions in the sample.txt file.
+Project comes with a file, "sample.txt" which contains the Input data.
+Add instructions in that file test various scenarios for the rover.

 NASA intends to land robotic rovers on Mars to explore a particularly curious-looking plateau.
 The rovers must